Abee-Petco/Descriptions_Attributes_Details/README.md

 ## Endpoints
-This service has two endpoints.
+This service has two initial endpoints.
 One to retrieve an item's descriptionObject, and one to retrieve its title and primaryBrand.
 To retrieve data for a specific item (100-199), navigate to:

 localhost:3002/descriptionObject/###
 ```